msk4862/streaming-platform/README.md

 <br/><br/>
 ### Give it a :star2: to show your support :smiley::smiley:
-### And of course, feel free for any kind of contributions.
+### And of course, feel free for any kind of contribution.